jesseDijkman1/meesterproef-1819/README.md

 ##### [Browser technologies:](https://github.com/cmda-minor-web/browser-technologies-1819)

 My last official learning goal was to use progressive enhancement.
 Where this return in the code is at the custom slider, and carousel (atleast used to).
-For the cusotm slider you start with a normal range input, which is used as template for the custom slider class.
+For the custom slider you start with a normal range input, which is used as template for the custom slider class.
 Data like:

 - Minimum & maximum value
 - Default value
 - Steps

 are extracted from the range input and used in the generation of the custom slider.
 The range input is never deleted.
 It's only visually hidden so a blind user could still use it with his tab key.
+I also tried to achieve a better browser support for the components that used the `DraggingEvent`, by switching from touch and mouse events to [pointer events](https://caniuse.com/#search=pointer%20events).
+This way I didn't have to write both the eventlistener for the mouse and touch.
+But using the pointer events meant that I had to check for safari.
+I tried to prevent the `CustomSlider` generator from making sliders.
+But this would clash with the styling and just create a mess.

+### Final Words 💀
+Overall this project was fun, until the end; where everyone was just exhausted.
+I really enjoyed working with Bas, Sterre and Robin.
+10/10 would recommend this group.
+A lot of credits go to them.

 ## Sources